multilingual-dataset-survey/multilingual-dataset-survey.github.io/_pages/add_dataset.md

     "translation": {'YES'/'NO'},
     "label_source": {'Annotated (authors, linguists)', 'Automatically induced', 'Crowdsourced','Derived from linguistic resources (wordnet, etc)'}, # If your data has multiple label sources, please use '&' to connect all of them
     "publication_year": <public year>,
-    "published_venue": <published venue>,
+    "languages": {all languages in ISO 639-1 Language Code}, "published_venue": <published venue>,
     "reused_dataset": {'YES (English)' / 'YES (other language)' / 'NO'},
     "creators": {'combination of university and industry', 'university', 'industry', 'individual researchers'},